Category Archives: 2015 Films

 Straight Outta Compton is a guy’s film.

 I had difficulty relating to any of the central characters except perhaps Giamatti’s and it becomes unclear if Jerry had been ripping off the members of the rap group or if that is merely their perception.
-He seems to care about the members of the outfit, so that part is undefined.
+He seems to care about the members so that part is undefined.

 Oscar Nominations: Best Original Screenplay